PVNPSPT/Predict-user-clicking-an-ad-on-company-website/README.md

 ## Project Tasks
 ### 1. Get the data
 Imported and loaded the data into a **Pandas DataFrame**.
-Inspected the size, datatypes, summary of the data.
-The dataset has features like <code>Daily Time Spent on Site, Age, Area Income, Daily Internet Usage, Ad Topic Line, City, Male, Country, Timestamp, Clicked on Ad</code>
+The dataset has features like <code>Daily Time Spent on Site, Age, Area Income, Daily Internet Usage, Ad Topic Line, City, Male, Country, Timestamp, Clicked on Ad.</code> Observed the different statistical information by **Descriptive Statistical methods**.
 ### 2. Exploratory Data Analysis
 Analyzed the features of the dataset by plotting them uisng **Seaborn**.
-Examined the relationship between features with the help of different kinds of plots like **pairplot**, **jointplot**, **histogram**.
+Examined the relationship between features with the help of different kinds of plots like
+**pairplot**, **jointplot**, **histogram**.
 ### 3. Build a Machine Learning model

 Performed **Feature Selection** with the help of the analysis from the plots.
 Built Machine Learning model using **Logistic Regression**.
 Evaluated the model by creating the classification report and achieved an accuracy of **91%**.
 Pretty good!